alexandre-j-dev/MDN-Mozilla-Developer-Network/Test your skills: Advanced HTML text/README.en.md

 <h1>Test your skills: Advanced HTML text</h1>

-<p style="font-size:28px"> The aim of this skill test is to assess whether you understand how to use lesser-known HTML elements to mark up advanced semantic features. </p>
+<p> The aim of this skill test is to assess whether you understand how to use lesser-known HTML elements to mark up advanced semantic features. </p>

 <strong>Skills learned (used):</strong>
 <ul>